ambewas/react-introduction/step_5/chapter_5.md

 # Chapter 5 - filtering values

-In chapter 4 we finished up our form, and we're now able to add music albums to our app.
+In chapter 4 we finished up our form, and we are now able to add music albums to our app.

 In this chapter, we'll be adding a basic filtering functionality, so we can search for any album.